 Sean Vegezzi (b.
-New York City, 1990) is an artist who has examined New York City’s topography through image-making, sculpture, writing, and performance art since the September 11th attacks of 2001.
+New York City, 1990) is an artist who has examined urban topographies through image-making, sculpture, and writing since the September 11th attacks of 2001.

 Vegezzi's practice continues to examine the effect that both public and private spaces have on the individual, blending personal experience with narratives of autonomy, privacy, and security.
 Vegezzi’s work dreams of alternative models of living in cities, where undefined areas give a semblance of solitude, the limitations of the city-as-bureaucracy are exposed, the all-encompassing damage caused by over-development is reversed, and the mission-creep of security apparatuses into everyday life is undermined, reconfigured, or even inverted by its subjects.